-A Message from Liberty
+A Message from Liberty Utilities

-To mitigate the risk of wildfires in the communities we serve, Liberty is implementing Public Safety Power Shutoffs (PSPS) to temporarily turn off power when weather conditions present an increased fire risk.
+Catastrophic wildfires have become all too common in California.
+As we saw last year in Paradise, CA, a single spark can quickly turn into a fire capable of wiping an entire community off the map.
+To mitigate the risk of wildfires in the communities we serve, Liberty Utilities is taking action to keep you and your family safe.
+This includes implementing Public Safety Power Shutoffs (PSPS) to temporarily turn off power when weather conditions present an increased fire risk.

-We understand power outages are never convenient, and our customers can rest assured knowing Liberty will only proactively turn off power in the interest of safety.
+We understand power outages are never convenient, and our customers can rest assured knowing Liberty Utilities will only proactively turn off power in the interest of safety to protect our vulnerable, at-risk communities.

-How Liberty Decides When a PSPS is Required
+How Liberty Utilities Decides When a PSPS is Required

-Liberty utilizes weather stations throughout the local service area and collaborates with the National Weather Service in Reno, Nevada, and local fire officials to monitor the local weather conditions and evaluate when a PSPS is required to limit wildfire risk.
+Liberty Utilities utilizes weather stations throughout the local service area and collaborates with the National Weather Service in Reno, Nevada, and local fire officials to monitor the local weather conditions and evaluate when a PSPS is required to limit wildfire risk.